How to audit & optimise for Core Web Vitals

-If you are the stage where you wish to proceed with a core web vitals audit then don't hesitate to get in touch, I can provide a full auditing service along with recommendations or perform all enhancements.
+If you are at the stage where you wish to proceed with a core web vitals audit then don't hesitate to get in touch, I can provide a full auditing service along with recommendations and all enhancement implementations.

 Coping with Core Web Vitals

 We know it will hit some time over the summer (took me awhile to upload this blog, apologies it’s now Autumn… What a year!), and this insight came from Google, not an ego-centric self-proclaimed SEO expert.
 And it took me so long to complete this blog post, due to ongoing work, the Page Experience update has landed and is(has) rolling/rolled out…

 Core Web Vitals has stemmed from a Google update which they have named the ‘Page Experience update’.
 Web Core Vitals is a leading factor in assessing the quality of how Google judge your visitors page experience.

 In a nutshell the Core Web Vitals are a standard set of metrics provided to developers and SEO’s to help understand how a user engages with our web pages.

 What are the metrics that determine a visitor’s web page experience?

 So far, we know they comprise of the following:

 - Intrusive ads